 Beyond skiing, I’m on the golf team and student senate.
 Student Senate provides a great venue to get involved.
 In general here, leadership opportunities are unparalleled.
 And, the access we have to outdoor opportunities is pretty amazing.
 Even beyond the Outdoor Program, we go on outdoor adventures with our teachers and friends just for fun.

-The great about SVSA is that we are both a school and a ski academy program.
+The great thing about SVSA is that we are both a school and a ski academy program.
 The fact that we are both means that students here are engaged in all different types of interests and activities; we’re not just skiers—we’re pursuing all types of passions and we have the opportunity to participate in really interesting offerings.

 Sun Valley Community School is really open to allowing you to try new things.
 This year I went out for the track team, which allowed me to meet new people and try something different.
 And whatever the activity is, everyone is really welcoming—you don’t have to be the best; everyone is welcome.